 - Pest control

-Pros and cons of condo investing
+Pros of investing in condos

 Like all investment properties, there are pros and cons of investing in a condo.

 Let's walk through the pros below.